Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 - Receiving salary protection.

-As a permanent increment is provided, colleagues should consistently demonstrate outstanding performance, and the line manager should have a reasonable expectation that they will continue to work at this level going forwards.
+Colleagues with less than 12 months’ service cannot be nominated for a permanent increment.
+This is because it is intended to recognise colleagues who consistently demonstrate outstanding performance, where the line manager has a reasonable expectation that they will continue to work at this level going forwards.

 Defining outstanding performance